camunda/camunda-docs-manual/content/reference/rest/history/task/post-task-query-count.md

   </tr>
    <tr>
     <td>taskInvolvedUser</td>
-    <td>Restrict on the historic identity links of any type of user.</td>
+    <td>Restrict to tasks with a historic identity link to the given user.</td>
   </tr>
   <tr>
     <td>taskInvolvedGroup</td>
-    <td>Restrict on the historic identity links of any type of group.</td>
+    <td>Restrict to tasks with a historic identity link to the given group.</td>
   </tr>
   <tr>
     <td>taskHadCandidateUser</td>
-    <td>Restrict on the historic identity links of type candidate user.</td>
+    <td>Restrict to tasks with a historic identity link to the given candidate user.</td>
   </tr>
   <tr>
     <td>taskHadCandidateGroup</td>
-    <td>Restrict on the historic identity links of type candidate group.</td>
+    <td>Restrict to tasks with a historic identity link to the given candidate group.</td>
   </tr>
   <tr>
     <td>withCandidateGroups</td>